Trip Introduction

 Distance and elevation

-This trek is also a great extension to any of our tours of Kathmandu, Pokhara and Chitwan Jungle Safari Tour.
+This trek is also a great extension to any of our tours of Kathmandu, Pokhara, and Chitwan Jungle Safari Tour.

 How long is Panchase Trek?